DeepCthulhu/AutomationTestProject/README.md

 # Requirements
 Before using this project, make sure you have the following components installed:

-1. Node.js (version 14.x or later recommended)
+1. Node.js (version 18.x or later recommended)
 2. npm (comes with Node.js)
-3. Playwright

 # How to start project